Greater-London-Authority/webhook-deployer/README.md

 This workflow runs whenever there is a push to the `main` branch (or it is triggered by a manual `workflow_dispatch`), and builds the project then uploads the `build` directory as an artifact.

+> [!IMPORTANT]
+> The workflow must upload exactly one artifact.
+If it does not upload any artifacts, there is nothing for the webhook-deployer to download.
+If it uploads multiple artifacts, webhook-deployer doesn't know which one should be deployed so does nothing.

 #### Configuring the GitHub Webhook